Samsung/Universum/doc/additional_commands.rst

 Poll chosen VCS for updates
 ---------------------------

-This mode was created for CI systems, not having polling feature at all or exact functionality, listed below.
+This mode was created for CI systems that do not have polling feature at all or that are not able to check each change individually.

-When launched in poller mode, Universum uses a simple database to remember for every passed VCS source (such as Git or P4 branch) latest checked commit.
+When launched in poller mode, Universum uses a simple database to remember latest checked commit for every passed VCS source, such as Git or P4 branch.
 On next launches it consults that database and calculates a list of updates (commits, submits) in that VCS source since last change saved in DB.
-After that, using an URL defined in parameters, it triggers a build in CI system for each of that changes (instead of testing only the current VCS state).
+After that, using an URL defined in parameters, it triggers a build in CI system for each of those changes (instead of testing only the current VCS state).

 This mode allows to locate a source of behaviour changes more precisely.